WitnessAngel/witness-angel-cryptolib/Readme.rst

 By leveraging a flexible JSON-based format called *cryptoconf*, users can define their own hybrid cryptosystem, recursively combining symmetric cihers, asymmetric ciphers, shared secrets, and data signatures.

-Access to the cryptainers is secured by a variety of actors: local device, remote server, trusted third parties...
+Access to the cryptainers is secured by a variety of actors: local device, remote servers, trusted third parties...

-The decryption process can involve different steps, like entering passphrases, or submitting authorization requests to third parties.
+The decryption process can involve different steps, like entering passphrases, or submitting authorization requests to remote "key guardians".

-Overall, the lib gathers lots of utilities to generate and store cryptographic keys, encrypt/check/decrypt cryptainers, access webservices and recorder sensors, and help testing other libraries willing to extend these tools.
+Overall, the lib gathers utilities to generate and store cryptographic keys, encrypt/check/decrypt cryptainers, access webservices and recorder sensors, and help testing other libraries willing to extend these tools.

 Installing the lib